Cancer research close to home

 - Midwest Melanoma Partnership (MMP), a multi-institutional collaboration dedicated to the development of improved therapies for patients with malignant melanoma.

-- We have a formal collaborative relationship with researchers at the University of Minnesota Masonic Cancer Center.
+- We have a formal collaborative relationship with cancer researchers at the University of Minnesota Masonic Cancer Center, Mayo Clinic, the Minnesota Department of Health and the University of North Carolina.
 We are a founding member of the Health Care Systems Research Network.

 Early-Phase Therapeutics Program (EPTP)